Firefox 59 for developers

 X-Frame-Optionsheader has been changed so that it checks not only the top-level IFrame is in the same origin, but all its ancestors as well (bug 725490).

 - Image resources loaded from different origins to the current document are no longer able to trigger HTTP authentication dialogs (bug 1423146).
-See HTTP auth dialog can no longer be triggered by cross-origin images for more details.

 - HTTP authentication now uses

 ISO-8859-1) for parity with other browsers, and to avoid potential problems as described in bug 1419658.

 - Everyday the HSTS preload list is updated from Google.
 Normally this doesn't warrant a note, but in this release new TLDs were included, notably

 .dev.
 While they are new TLDs developers might have used them for local development and be surprised by this change.
 Note that reserved TLDs should be used for local development instead.

 Event.getPreventDefault()has been removed.
 You should instead use the

 Event.defaultPreventedproperty to determine whether or not